Petrosia ficiformis: Distribution

-The species has been described at the following locations: Adriatic Sea, Aegean Sea, Azores, Canaries, Madeira, Cape Verde, Ionian Sea, Levantine Sea, Mediterranean Sea, North Atlantic, Tunisian Plateau/Gulf of Sidra, West Africa, and Western Mediterranean.
+Petrosia ficiformis occurs in the Mediterranean Sea and in the adjacent eastern Atlantic Ocean.
+It is found among rocks and in caves and rock crevasses, typically deeper than 5 m.

 Characteristics

 Petrosia ficiformis is usually purple brown in colour due to symbiosis with photosynthetic cyanobacteria, but can be white in the absence of light.
 It has a compact, hard texture, with spherical oscula irregularly spread over the surface.